ReubenAtherton/Graphical-User-Interfaces-Internship-/Python-Interface/README.md

 ### Disclaimer

 Company sensitive information has been removed for privacy reasons but you can still see the general design of the interface.

+There is still improvements to be made such as organisation using OOP